 The outcomes depend on your mindset.

-If you believe your writing is crap, you produce only crap and you will continue writing like that.
-Changing your perspective towards positive will bring good results.
+If you believe your writing is crap, you produce only crap, and you will continue writing like that.
+Changing your perspective toward the positive will bring good results.

-It’s not being narcissistic or delusional.
+It’s not being selfish or delusional.
 That’s another story.

-When you believe you have the “X-Factor”, you spend time on honing your skills rather than getting stuck in a bubble of lies.
+When you believe you have the “X-Factor,” you spend time honing your skills rather than getting stuck in a bubble of lies.
 Lies that tell you you’re not good enough.

-Do you remember the time when your teacher asks you to write “I’m sorry I will not do that again.” in class several times on a sheet of paper.
+Do you remember when your teacher asked you to write “I’m sorry, I will not do that again” in class several times on a sheet of paper?
 Not only for one sheet of paper, but 10, if not 20 of them?

-Do you still remember that experience when a peddler approaches you to buy his products and follows you from the intersection to your house, annoying with his non-stop sales talk?
+Do you still remember that experience when a peddler approached you to buy his products and followed you from the intersection to your house, annoying you with his non-stop sales talk?